saadmk11/redis-search-django/README.md

 ### Views

-You can use the `redis_search_django.mixin.RediSearchListViewMixin` to search a document index.
+You can use the `redis_search_django.mixin.RediSearchListViewMixin` with a Django Generic View to search for documents.
-`RediSearchPaginator` which helps paginate ReadiSearch results is also included in the mixin.
+`RediSearchPaginator` which helps paginate `ReadiSearch` results is also added to this mixin.

 #### Example